BabyDragon812/TypeScript_Dev/README.md

 # This is my project developed with TypeScript.
+I am here to learn TypeScript.